RayLate/catch_phishing_certstream/README.md

 ```

 ## Step 3: Run scrapy crawler
+- Change the USER_AGENT in companycrawl/settings.py to your own user agent
+- Change the output_folder in companycrawl/spider/example.py to where you want to save the scraped results
 ```
+cd companycrawl
-change the USER_AGENT in companycrawl/settings.py to your own user agent change the output_folder in companycrawl/spider/example.py to where you want to save the scraped results cd companycrawl scrapy crawl company -a http_user=user -a http_pass=userpass
+scrapy crawl company -a http_user=user -a http_pass=userpass
 ```